 I’ve been an artist, in many different forms, all of my life.
 I’ve worked in pastels, gouache and acrylics; I’ve been a singer and actress.
 For the past eight to ten years I’ve been painting in oils.
 My preferred style is realism; my feeling is that my paintings aren’t successful unless they look like a photograph.
 But painting like that, although beautiful to me, can be a long and tedious process.
 I was looking for a new style that would help me finish pieces quicker than I could with oils.

 I found resin art during a visit to Roanoke, VA.
 I noticed a piece in the window of a gallery that I was mesmerized by.
 I found that the artist finished his piece with resin to help add depth to the work.
 I loved the finished look, but that still meant I had to do the painting first, which didn’t help speed up the process.
-Resin is used to fix boats and to finish floors, bar tops and surfboards, so I thought “if they could add color to those projects, why couldn’t I do the same thing?”.
+Since colored resin can be used to fix boats and to finish floors, bar tops and surfboards, I thought “if they could add color to those projects, why couldn’t I do the same thing?”

 The only tools I use are toothpicks and popsicle sticks - no brushes.
 And since the resin starts to cure in about 45 minutes, you have to paint quickly.
 Resin has a mind of its own - sometimes the resin is done and I’m not!

 - Site Address: 4912 Hackamore Road, Greensboro, NC 27410